Communicating About Vaccination During Pregnancy

 Pfizer RSV Vaccine

 • Why: RSV can cause severe illness in newborns.
-Getting vaccinated ensures the baby is protected before birth.
+Getting vaccinated ensures the baby is born with antibodies that protect against severe RSV.

 • Understanding the Protection it Provides: Getting the RSV vaccine while pregnant protects your baby against severe RSV for the first six months after birth.